Welcome to Zhuang Li’s Personal Website

 • 10/2025: One paper on LLM safety was accepted to NeurIPS 2025, and our workshop proposal PersonaLLM was also accepted.
 Link: PersonaNLP workshop

-• 09/2025: Two EMNLP 2025 papers were accepted, including one Main paper and one Findings paper.
+• 09/2025: Two EMNLP 2025 papers were accepted, including one in the main conference and one in Findings.

-• 05/2025: Six papers were accepted to ACL 2025 main track.
+• 05/2025: Six papers were accepted to the ACL 2025 main conference.

 • 05/2025: Served as an Area Chair for ACL Rolling Review.